JMcbeath1966/Simply-Weather/readme.md

 - Bootstrap4: Bootstrap Library used throughout the project to make site responsive using the Bootstrap Grid System.

 ### Content and Problem Solving 🔥

+The function getResults (Query) was produced using a StackOverflow solution to the fetch, then syntax

 The remainder of the code is my own work